Cassettedev/CassetteNotes/Blog/Story_Ideas.md

 ### Femboy brain molko story

 ### Gay drug dealer mafia story
-story about 2 dudes who arew  gay and one is a maker of a rare drug.
+Story about 2 dudes who are gay and one is a maker of a rare drug.
 Other mafias try to take down his empire and find where he makes the drugs

 ### Sci-Fi fantasy faster than light travel
+A person travels away from the earth at a speed faster than light to observe the earth/an event in the past